Vinyl Siding in Omaha

 Storm Damage Patterns

-Hail dents and punctures vinyl siding, wind pulls poorly fastened panels loose at corners and edges.
+Hail cracks and shatters vinyl siding, wind pulls poorly fastened panels loose at corners and edges.
 The July 2023 storm created concentrated damage across western Omaha suburbs.
-Homes with vinyl siding showed visible denting on south and west walls, punctures where hail exceeded 1 inch diameter.
+Homes with vinyl siding showed cracked and broken panels on south and west walls, with complete panel failures where hail exceeded 1 inch diameter.
 Many homeowners used insurance coverage to upgrade to fiber cement or engineered wood rather than replacing with vinyl.

 Material Quality Variations